Hubs-Foundation/hubs/CONTRIBUTING.md

 * https://github.com/mozilla/hubs-ops - operations infrastructure for Hubs
 * https://github.com/MozillaReality/hubs-discord-bot - Hubs' Discord integration

 ## Quick Start

 We are happy to receive contributions to the Hubs platform in a number of different ways as outlined below.
 Please note that all contributions are subject to approval by the project maintainers.
 We ask (but do not require) that those interested in contributing to Hubs consider joining the public [Hubs Discord server](https://discord.gg/wHmY4nd) to connect with the dev team, ask questions, and view discussions about work being done on the project.

 ### 💻 Code Contributions
 Hubs has a client-server architecture that gives multiple users the ability to connect to a shared room on the server.
-If you are interested in contributing to the Hubs client, follow the instructions in the [Readme](README.md) to get started.
+If you are interested in contributing to the Hubs client, continue on to the [development workflow guide](#development-workflow) to get started.
 If you want to contribute to the networking or infrastructure, consider looking at the [reticulum](https://github.com/mozilla/reticulum) or [janus](https://github.com/mozilla/janus-plugin-sfu) repositories.
 If you are interested in working on the code for Spoke, the 3D editor used to create custom environments for Hubs rooms, explore the [Spoke](https://github.com/mozilla/spoke) repository.

 For more information on the inner workings of Hubs and the architectural decisions behind the project, check out [this presentation on the Mozilla Hubs Code Base](https://vimeo.com/365531296) by Engineering Lead Greg Fodor.